Get Practical Leadership Tips and Insights

 Why Telling Stories Needs to be Part of Your Workplace

-In a world buzzing with data and deadlines, there’s one timeless tool that holds the key to making your workplace better: storytelling.
-Read on to explore why telling stories needs to be part of today’s workplace and learn the impact of narratives in professional settings.
 I once worked for a small family-owned restaurant.
 The pay was minimal, the conditions weren’t all that glamorous, and the hours were less than ideal.
 But I loved the place because it had a story.
 The founder, an Italian immigrant, had a dream to bring recipes from the old country into the brave new world of America.
 His son eventually took over the joint, now he was grooming his son to run it.
 Most of the employees attached to the establishment were family, either as bookkeepers, cooks, or servers.
 And with the family, there seemed to be drama every day.
-Marriage issues were worked out
+Marriage issues were worked out next to the prep station (knives readily available, but never used thank goodness!)
+Children did their homework at one of the tables near the rear of the restaurant.
+Family photos adorned the walls.
+Although I was an outsider, I was invited into that narrative.
+People

 Read More »